usbogie/ncaa-bets/README.md

     Report the favorable spreads

 Variables:
-    Game Type: Neutral Site or True Home Game.
+-Game Type: Neutral Site or True Home Game.
-    Spread: The Vegas spread according to Vegas Insider.
+-Spread: The Vegas spread according to Vegas Insider.
-    Predicted Margin: Calculated using adjusted efficiency statistics and other factors.
+-Predicted Margin: Calculated using adjusted efficiency statistics and other factors.
-    Home/Away: Only relevant for True Home Games.
+-Home/Away: Only relevant for True Home Games.
-    Line Movement: The difference between the opening spread and the closing/current spread.
+-Line Movement: The difference between the opening spread and the closing/current spread.
-    Public Percentage: The percent of the public picking a team.
+-Public Percentage: The percent of the public picking a team.
-    ATS Record: A team's record against the spread according to Vegas Insider.
+-ATS Record: A team's record against the spread according to Vegas Insider.
-    Three Point Rate: Percent of Field Goal Attempts from Three.
+-Three Point Rate: Percent of Field Goal Attempts from Three.
-    Rebound Rate: Percent of available Rebounds grabbed.
+-Rebound Rate: Percent of available Rebounds grabbed.
-    Turnover Rate: Turnovers per 100 plays.
+-Turnover Rate: Turnovers per 100 plays.
-    Free Throw Rate: Free Throw Attempts per Field Goal Attempt
+-Free Throw Rate: Free Throw Attempts per Field Goal Attempt

 ## Information Storage and Access Plan